AndreMIsidoro/command_line/nmap/README.md

 	-sV: Probe open ports to determine service/version info
     -sS: Stealth scan.
-It's the default scan with root privileges -oA <basename>: Output in the three major formats at once
+It's the default scan with root privileges -oA <basename>: Output in the three major formats at once -Pn : Treat all hosts as online -- skip host discovery (good when dealing with firewalls)

 ## Use nmap with a proxy (like Burp or ZAP)